sakthixx/Urbanly-clothing-store/README.md

 # Clothing E-Commerce Website

-This is a clothing e-commerce website built using HTML, CSS, and JavaScript.
-The website features a user-friendly interface that allows users to browse and purchase clothing items online.
-It also includes two themes: a light theme and a dark theme, providing a personalized browsing experience.
+This is an e-commerce clothing website built using HTML, CSS, and JavaScript .Urbanly is a dynamic and modern e-commerce web application designed to provide a seamless online shopping experience for users.
+This project serves as a complete solution for showcasing and selling trendy apparel and accessories.
+It incorporates user-friendly features, responsive design, and efficient functionality tailored for a clothing store.